 - 3. The licensee must ensure that the sale of liquor is limited to taking orders over the telephone or by facsimile or mail order, or through an Internet site. - 4.
-No advertising or promotional material relating to alcohol is to be displayed outside the premises. - 5.
-The licensee must ensure that no tastings are conducted on the premises. - 6.
+The licensee must ensure that no tastings are conducted on the premises. - 5.
 No liquor products for sale under this licence are to be delivered or stored at the licensed premises.